numericalprojects/2Dschrodinger/README.md

  The goal of this program is to find numerical solutions to the eigenvalue problem, the time-independent Schrodinger Equation.
  We will work in 2 dimensions so the equation becomes:
  $[\frac{-ℏ^2}{2m}\frac{d^2}{dx^2}\frac{d^2}{dy^2} + V(x,y)]Ψ(x,y) = EΨ(x,y)$

+ This program is meant to be a personal exercise to extend what was accomplished in the repository quantum-eigenvalues to 2 dimensions.

- We want to solve this for different potentials V(x,y).
+ We want to solve this for different potentials $V(x,y)$.
 The potentials will be infinite square well, harmonic oscillator, a Gaussian-like potential and a hydrogen-like potential.
-We can compare analytically for infinite square well and the harmonic oscillator but the Woods Saxon has no analytical solution and requires numerical methods.
+The infinite square well has analytical solutions as well as the harmonic oscillator and even hydrogen in 3 dimensions but for a Gaussian-like potential we must use numerical solutions.

 ### First part.
-Infinite well
- The first potential is the particle in a box scenario in which $V(x) = 0$.
-The program will construct the hamiltonian then calculate the eigenvalues and eigenvectors(as well as making sure the eigenvalues are in ascending order).
-Then the program normalizes the eigenfunctions.
- Then returns the 3 lowest energies and eigenfunctions.

- The particle in a box scenario is a very well understood problem and is a common homework problem for any physics undergrad in a quantum mechanics course.
-These have analytical closed form solutions that we can compare to.
-In fact if we were to plot these eigenfunctions we expect sines and cosines.
-And we can compare the eigenvalues using this analytical formula: $E_i = \frac{i^2 ℏ^2 π^2}{8mL^2}$.

- Our numerical solutions may not exactly match which is fine.
-We have a second order derivative with only a first order approximation after all.
-The  program will print the 3 lowest analytical and numerical energies on the screen then write in a file the three normalized probability densities and the sampled points.
+Problem setup
+ We know how to solve the Schrodinger equation in 1D.
+The problem now is to extend it to 2D.
+Lets first look at the eigenvectors $ψ$.
+ In 1 dimension $ψ$ looks like this:
  ### Second part.
 Harmonic Oscillator
  The next part does the same thing but with the quantum harmonic oscillator where $V(x) = \frac{ℏ^2 x^2}{2m}$.
 This is also a well understood problem with an analytical solution(granted it's a little harder).
 The eigenfunctions here should look like Gaussians.
 We can compare the eigenvalues to the analytical